-Call 346-241-0100 or toll free 844-767-0037 for quick answers to your questions.
-Contact us with more details for a no-obligation consultation and a competitive bid.
+If you have any Texas utility sales tax exemption questions, see our frequently asked questions page or Contact us with more details for a no-obligation consultation.
 View Texas Rule 3.295 below or at the Texas Comptrollers’ website by clicking on the link below.

 TITLE 34 PUBLIC FINANCE

 SUBCHAPTER O STATE AND LOCAL SALES AND USE TAXES